Sandbag Carry

 Holding your breath incorrectly during the Sandbag Carry spikes your blood pressure and reduces core stability.
 Inhale during the eccentric (lowering) phase and exhale during the concentric (lifting) phase.

-Walking too fast which compromises form and stability.
+Walking too fast and losing control.

 Rushing through the Sandbag Carry reduces the time your Core spends under tension — which is one of the main drivers of growth.
 Aim for a controlled 2-second lowering phase on every rep.